The Complete Guide to Identifying Live Wires for Homeowners

 How to Identify Live Wires

-Here are step-by-step instructions for identifying live wires:
+These are step-by-step directions for identifying live wires

-- Switch off the power source to the circuit that you’ll be working on.
+- Switch off the power source to the circuit you’ll be working on.

 What to Do When You Discover a Live Wire